Protein shakes, detox teas, and metabolism boosters are some of the most popular supplements on the market.

 The diet promotes many food restrictions and supplements that are unnecessary, not backed by science, and expensive.

 What’s more, the company relies on unqualified consultants to provide nutritional and health guidance and fails to pay them fair compensation, which raises numerous ethical concerns.

-Some redeeming qualities of the diet are that it promotes eating nutrient-dense foods, exercising daily, and many other healthy behaviors.
+One redeeming quality of the diet is that it promotes eating nutrient-dense foods, exercising daily, and many other healthy behaviors.
 Together, these behaviors may help you lose weight, especially if you’re new to this type of lifestyle.